Spectra of quantum KdV Hamiltonians, Langlands duality, and affine opers

 In this section, we have discussed the conjecture of \cite{FF:sol} linking the eigenvectors (or, equivalently, the spectra) of the $\ghat$-KdV Hamiltonians to $^L\ghat$-affine opers on $\pone$ with special analytic behavior.
 Note that this conjecture was not based on a direct construction, but rather on an analogy with the Gaudin model (the fact that the spectra of the $\g$-Gaudin model can be encoded by $^L\g$-opers on $\pone$ with special analytic behavior, see \cite{FF:sol}, especially Sections 4.4, 5.4, and 5.5, for more details).

-However, if the results of \cite{MRV1,MRV2} (as well as Conjecture \ref{tw aff op}) could be generalized to other $^L\ghat$-opers discussed in this section (that should correspond to the excited states in the highest weight representations of ${\mc W}$-algebra), then, as we discussed in the Introduction, this would indeed open the possibility of establishing a direct link between the spectra of quantum $\ghat$-KdV Hamiltonians and $^L\ghat$-opers.
+However, if the results of \cite{MRV1,MRV2} (as well as Conjecture \ref{tw aff op}) could be generalized to other $^L\ghat$-opers discussed in this section, given by formulas \eqref{oper spectra1} and \eqref{oper spectra-ns3}, that we expect to correspond to the excited states in the highest weight representations of ${\mc W}$-algebra, then, as we discussed in the Introduction, this would indeed open the possibility of establishing a direct link between the spectra of quantum $\ghat$-KdV Hamiltonians and $^L\ghat$-opers.

 In \cite[Section 4]{FF:sol}, another quantum integrable system was discussed: the ``shift of argument'' $\ghat$-Gaudin model, and its spectrum was also conjectured to be encoded by $^L\ghat$-affine opers on $\pone$.
 These opers differ from the $^L\ghat$-affine opers arising in the quantum $\ghat$-KdV system in the way they behave near $\infty \in \pone$.
 Nevertheless, we expect that solutions of the $U_q(\ghat)$ $Q\wt{Q}$-system can be attached to these $^L\ghat$-affine opers as well.
 At the same time, the joint eigenvalues of the quantum Hamiltonians of this $\ghat$-Gaudin model should satisfy the same $Q\wt{Q}$-system for the same reason as in the quantum KdV case.
 Therefore, we again expect that $Q\wt{Q}$-system would provide a link between between these joint eigenvalues and the $^L\ghat$-affine opers described in \cite[Section 4]{FF:sol}.